clertonleal/cityMovies/README.md

-cityMovies
+Adoro Cinema
 ==========
-as
+A Concept rails 4 project.

-Concept rails 4 project
+This is a simple project to study ruby on rails.